SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-WebParts.md

 Another method is to re-write the web part as a client side solution.
 This will involve redesigning the solution to use JavaScript, HTML fragments, and one or more supporting frameworks.
 While this is net-new work, it has the added benefit of setting up your solution to easily integrate into the upcoming SharePoint Framework.
 This is a great choice for simple display or data entry web parts and can scale up to full page client applications.

-## Options for replacing Web Parts
+## Options for replacing web parts
 <a name="sectionSection2"> </a>

 |**Approach**|**Additional Information**|